-For the three months ended March 31, 2021 compared to the same period in 2020, the increase in selling, general, and administrative expenses was primarily related to personnel-related costs and professional and consultant fees.
-For the three months ended March 31, 2021 compared to the same period in 2020, the increase in personnel-related costs, including an increase in stock-based compensation of \$2.4 million, was primarily a result of increases in headcount in our selling, general, and administrative functions.
-The increase in professional and consultant fees was primarily due to an increase in various advisory fees, including those related to establishing a targeted commercial infrastructure in key European markets to support a potential launch of QINLOCK in Europe, if approved.
+For the three and six months ended June 30, 2021 compared to the same periods in 2020, the increases in selling, general, and administrative expenses were primarily related to personnel-related costs and professional and consultant fees.
+For the three and six months ended June 30, 2021 compared to the same periods in 2020, the increases in personnel-related costs, including increases in stock-based compensation of \$1.5 million and \$3.9 million, respectively, were primarily a result of increases in headcount in our selling, general, and administrative functions.
+The increases in professional and consultant fees were primarily due to an increase in various advisory fees, including those related to establishing a targeted commercial infrastructure in key European markets to support a potential launch of QINLOCK in Europe, if approved.

-We expect selling, general, and administrative expenses will increase during 2021 as compared to 2020 as we continue to execute on the commercial launch of QINLOCK in the U.S. and prepare for a potential commercial launch in Europe, if approved.
+We expect selling, general, and administrative expenses will increase in the second half of 2021 as compared to the first half of 2021 as we continue to execute on the commercialization of QINLOCK in the U.S. and prepare for a potential commercial launch in Europe, if approved.